MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 Modify the code in **index.js** that creates the main dialog.
 The existing line of code to create the main dialog is `const myBot = new EchoBot();`, it needs updated to enable passing a storage object to the `EchoBot` constructor so you can store the user's input to the bot's internal memory:

-First you will need to add a reference to `MemoryStorage` in `botbuilder`:
+First you'll need to add a reference to `MemoryStorage` in `botbuilder`:

 ```javascript
 const { MemoryStorage } = require('botbuilder');